NITCbase/nitcbase.github.io/docs/Design/Frontend.md

 #### Description

 - The [`FUNCTION` command](../User%20Interface%20Commands/test.md#function) is translated to this method call.
-- This command is used to implement any functionality that is not already made available by the NITCbase commands
+- You can use this command to add any functionality that is not already made available by the NITCbase commands
 - The implementation is left entirely to you

 #### Arguments